deliberative/crypto/README.md

 The [libsodium](https://github.com/deliberative/libsodium) directory contains a fork of libsodium whose only differences with the master branch of libsodium are name changes to the implementation structs.

 The [asymmetric](src/asymmetric) directory contains asymmetric key cryptography functions.
+The encryption/decryption schema is AEAD with forward secrecy, meaning that a throwaway x25519 keypair is generated inside WebAssembly to make the key exchange with the x25519 equivalent of the client's Ed25519 public key.

+The [symmetric](src/symmetric) directory contains AEAD encryption/decryption with a symmetric key.

 The [mnemonic](src/mnemonic) directory contains all the relevant to mnemonic generation functions.